Glossary

 Definition

-The Angel Round is the first funding round for a startup, usually involving angel investors.
-Angel investors are individuals who provide financial support to early-stage companies in exchange for equity or convertible debt.
+An angel round is the first formal funding round for a startup, typically raised from individual angel investors — often high-net-worth individuals who invest their own money in early-stage companies.
+In return, they receive equity or convertible debt, plus the opportunity to help shape the startup’s early growth.
+Angel investors or business angels are individuals who provide financial support to early-stage companies in exchange for equity or convertible debt.

 Frequently Asked Questions